donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 External contents are objects (e.g. data, publications) of which the contents are not stored in the RDM system.
 Instead, they are referred by _identifiers_.

 An identifier is a string (or serial number).
 It is only relevant to certain identifier arrangement (i.e. the _identifier system_).
 To make the identifier meaningful, the identifier system should be considered as part of the identifier.
-Thus, a full identifier to external content is in fact a [_Combinatory Attribute_](collection_attributes.md#Combinatory_attributes) consisting of the `systen` and the `identifier`.
+Thus, a full identifier to external content is in fact a [_Combinatory Attribute_](collection_attributes.md#Combinatory_attributes) consisting of the `system` and the `identifier`.

 To avoid ambiguity, widely-used identifier systems are provided as a pre-defined list (controlled vocabulary).
 It allows certain features to be built around, e.g. resolving identifiers to URL's to which external content can be obtained via the web browser, or applying system-specific validation on the identifier.